 The Earth Day website has a list of 52 tips on how we can help protect the planet and be a little greener.
 I went through them all and put together a list of 8 easy things you can do every day to help the Earth and tips on how to do them!
 These are small changes you can make every day that adds up to make a huge difference.

 Learn 8 easy things you can do every day to help the Earth below!

 1. Use environmentally-friendly, non-toxic cleaning products.

 Conventional cleaning products can negatively impact the environment, because they are usually made from non-biodegradable materials, contain hazardous chemicals, and use non-renewable resources.
 Eco-Friendly, non-toxic cleaning products are far better for not only the planet’s health but your family’s health as well.

 When looking for Earth-friendly cleaning products always do your research.
 Make sure they are made by a sustainable manufacturer and contain naturally derived ingredients.
 They should not contain any toxic chemicals.

 Here are some easy tips on how to use non-toxic cleaning products in your home:

-2) Buy your cleaning products at a health food store or on a website like Thrive Market.
+- Buy your cleaning products at a health food store or on a website like Thrive Market.
 They usually carry the more eco-conscious natural brands.
 My favorite natural cleaning brand is Branch Basics.